-Siwen NING first started researches on 19 th century Spanish literature and Spanish poetry of the Romantic Period.
-Her MA thesis was a comparative study on the poetry and narrative writings of the Spanish poet Enrique Gil y Carrasco.
-Siwen got her PhD in Hispanic Philology from Universitat Autònoma de Barcelona (UAB) in 2015.
-Her PhD thesis, De la China legendaria al declive del Celeste Imperio.
-La representaci ó n de China y su imagen literaria en la Espa ñ a del siglo XIX (Thesis Cum Laude, January 2015), studies and compares a variety of Spanish literary works about China by writers, diplomats, travelers and journalists throughout the 19th century.
-Her research areas include imagology and representation of China in European discourses, travel writing about China and literary texts inspired in both ancient and modern China.
-During the period of her PhD research at UAB, she also specialized in 19th century Spanish short narrative and illustrated press, as she worked as a research member of the GICESXIX, a research group of Spanish short stories of the 19th century.
+Siwen Ning has conducted research on the 19th century Spanish literature and Spanish Romantic poetry.
+Her MA thesis was a comparative study on the poetry and narrative of Spanish poet Enrique Gil y Carrasco.
+Ning obtained her PhD in Hispanic Philology from Universitat Autònoma de Barcelona (UAB) in 2015 with a dissertation titled De la China legendaria al declive del Celeste Imperio.
+La representaci ó n de China y su imagen literaria en la España del siglo XIX (Cum Laude, January 2015), which studies and compares representations of China in a variety of literary works by writers, diplomats, travelers and journalists throughout the 19th century.
+She has recently published Fragmentos del Celeste Imperio.
+La representación de China y su imagen literaria en la España del siglo XIX (Iberoamericana, 2020).